NOTE! Work related accidents must be reported by filling out the information online by a link in the right upper corner.

 The injured person and a person from the health and safety group must report the accident together (see in the right upper corner).

-Please note that pursuant to the Danish Working Environment Act, the employer (Aarhus University) must report accidents at work within nine days of the accident.
+Please note that pursuant to the Danish Working Environment Act, the employer (Aarhus University) must report accidents at work within 14 days of the accident.
 In practice this will mean that you should report the accident as soon as possible when you become aware of an accident with psychic or physic injury of an employee.
 You must also report it although it has been a long time since the accident.

 By a occupational diseases (work-related illnesses) is meant a disease, that are caused through a longer period of time at work or by the working conditions.

 A presumed or present occupational disease must be reported by medical doctors or dentists